 Technology and Apps for Kids with Autism: Designed to Help those with Special Needs

-Autism rates around the world continue to rise, and as more children are diagnosed with autism spectrum disorder, more products are being developed to benefit people with autism.
+Autism rates around the world continue to rise, and as more children are diagnosed with an autism spectrum disorder, more technology and apps for kids with autism is being developed to benefit people with autism.
 Advances in technology have provided creators and manufacturers with the means to bring interesting and helpful products to the market for those with autism.

-Below are a few items that may be of interest to parents who have children with autism and are looking for ways to positively impact their lives with technology.
+Below are a few technology and apps for kids with autism that may be of interest to parents who are looking for ways to positively impact the lives of their kids with special needs.

 Brain Power has developed an amazing way to promote understanding and social integration for those in the autism community.
 By embracing state of the art neurotechnology, Empowered Brain™ provides an augmented reality experience.